AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_2/Unit4.md.txt

 ### Assignment 1 - Grades

 - Must use a `while` loop
-  - You may not use Arrays for this assignment
+  - You may use Arrays for this assignment
+  - I will offer you extra credit if you complete this assignment without using an Array.
 - Use a `scanner` class to recieve `x` amount of `int` inputs
 - Organize the inputted numbers into a traditional grade structure:
   -  A = 90 - 100